lucsorel/pydoctrace/README.md

 # Changelog

+* `0.2.0`: PlantUML exporter for component diagrams
 * `0.1.2`: added github actions for the automated tests and interaction with pre-commit.ci for the code linting
 * `0.1.1`: [deleted release] added github actions for the automated tests and interaction with pre-commit.ci for the code linting
-* `0.1.0`: ✨ first release, PlantUML exporter; diagram files are saved in the current working directory
+* `0.1.0`: ✨ first release, PlantUML exporter for sequence diagrams; diagram files are saved in the current working directory

 # Licence